VaishnaviM2003/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe 🎮
 Implementation of the classic Tic-Tac-Toe game using Python.
+Single-player mode: Play against a computer AI with adjustable difficulty.

-### Installation
+## Installation
 To run this Tic-Tac-Toe game on your local machine, follow these steps:

 1. Clone the repository: